karelbilek/emanGUI/README.md

 Nobody except me will probably ever use it.

-All of it is under BSD licence, I am just too lazy to write proper copyright headers.
+All of it is under GPLv2, I am just too lazy to write proper copyright headers.
 (C) Karel Bílek 2013